taboadalfredo/irrigation-analytics-api/README.md

 EXPLAIN ANALYZE
 ```

-Execution plans and optimization notes are documented in this README.
+Execution plans and optimization notes will be documented in this README.

 ---